-One of the biggest concerns mums have about their babies is digestion.
+One of the biggest concerns mums have in their journey of motherhood is baby digestion.
 If you notice your baby experiencing constipation, diarrhoea, flatulence and other issues related to his/her bowel movement at the age of 1 onwards, this has to do with digestive health.
-Here are five things you need to know about baby digestion so you can help ease his/her discomfort and make bowel movements more regular.
+Here are six things you need to know about baby digestion so you can help ease his/her discomfort and make bowel movements more regular.

 Baby Digestion Tip #1: Check for consistency, in addition to frequency